Dexedrine

 Manufacturer: GlaxoSmithKline Corporation.
 Generic dextroamphetamines are made by several manufacturers.

-Marketed under the brand names Dexedrine® and Dextrostat®, dextroamphetamine and other amphetamines function as central nervous system (CNS) stimulants, and have been FDA approved for the treatment of both adult and childhood attention deficit hyperactivity disorder (ADHD) as well as narcolepsy in adults.
+Marketed under the brand names Dexedrine® and Dextrostat®, dextroamphetamine and other amphetamines function as central nervous system (CNS) stimulants, and have been FDA approved for the treatment of both childhood and adult attention deficit hyperactivity disorder (ADHD) as well as narcolepsy in adults.

 Although it is not known exactly how dextroamphetamine works, it is believed to increase the flow of the neurotransmitters dopamine and norepinephrine, chemicals that carry the signal between neurons (cells of the nervous system).
 This can result in an increase in a person’s ability to focus over extended periods of time.